-The latest and hottest technology—like BIM and virtual reality—will not be the sole factors that will save your architecture or real estate firm time and money.
+The latest and hottest technology—like tech that enables BIM and virtual reality—will not be the sole factors that will save your construction or real estate firm time and money.

 It’s just not.